rbertolusso/intubate/README.md

-Then you should probably start asking yourself, *before* doing anything, if the assumptions of the linear regression *model* are met or not, and if not how bad is the violation of such assumptions (what about independence of the Y?
-Do they form a time series?
+Then you should probably start asking yourself, *before* doing anything, if the assumptions of the linear regression *model* are met or not, and if not, how bad is the violation of such assumptions (what about independence of the Y?
+Are you sure they don't form a time series?
-Is the error structure normally distributed with mean zero and constant variance?).
+Are the errors iid normally distributed with mean zero and constant variance?
+Are you sure the error variance doesn't change when you change the values of the independent variable?).

 The statistical function (every statistical function) will only perform calculations and spit out a collection of numerical values whose interpretation will *only* make sense